-8. Measures for preventing and limiting transmission of COVID-19 on board cruise ships
+9. Measures for preventing and limiting transmission of COVID-19 on board cruise ships

-8.1.
-Health monitoring and diagnostic testing
+9.1.
+Health monitoring

 Routine on board health monitoring for all crew and other shore side staff can help with early detection of symptomatic COVID-19 cases.
 Daily contactless temperature measurement or self-check measurement and immediately reporting to supervisors of any mild or severe symptoms compatible with COVID-19 is of high importance.
 Any crew with a temperature at or above 38°C should immediately self-isolate, be provided with appropriate PPE (e.g. medical face mask) and inform their designated supervisor/manager and medical staff.
-Salaries should continue to be paid in these cases.
 In the event of a possible COVID-19 case on board, the frequency of contactless temperature measurement of crew may be increased (e.g. to twice per day).
 However, body temperature measurement should be considered as an additional layer of measures applied, which has its own limitations: not all COVID-19 cases will have fever; incubating patients will not present with fever and fever can be masked with antipyretics.

-Daily contactless temperature measures or self-checking for all passengers may also be conducted to support early detection of symptomatic COVID-19 cases.
+Daily contactless temperature measures or self-checking of all passengers may also be conducted to support early detection of symptomatic COVID-19 cases.
 Any passenger with a temperature at or above 38°C should immediately self-isolate, report symptoms to medical staff for further evaluation and be provided with appropriate PPE (e.g. medical face mask).
 In the event of a possible COVID-19 case on board, the frequency of contactless temperature measurement may be increased (e.g. to twice per day).